jakejasminjk/roboticsComp/README.md

 example: python shapeDec.py map-green.png

+All raw path output is in data.txt
-All path output is in data.txt
+All ratio path output is in data.txt